C0lliNN/InventoryManagement/README.md

-# Item Inventory
+# Inventory Management

-A Non-Blocking REST API developed in Java 11, Spring Boot 2 and Spring WebFlux to manage the Item Inventory of an Industry.
+A Non-Blocking REST API developed in Java 11, Spring Boot 2 and Spring WebFlux to manage the Inventory of an Industry.

 ## Tools & Libraries